stackpress/lib/docs/Structures.md

 |----------|------|-------------|
 | `size` | `number` | Number of key-value pairs in the map |

-### Methods

-The following methods are available on a callable map.

-#### Direct Invocation
+### 2.2.
+Direct Invocation

-The following example shows how to use the map as a function.
+The following example shows how to use the map as a function for convenient value access.

 ```typescript
 const value = myMap('key'); // Equivalent to myMap.get('key')